Story at a glance:

 • The high cost of OSB and its moisture susceptibility might make other solutions more attractive to builders and architects.

-• An OSB alternative like fiberboard, rigid foam insulation, or fiberglass-faced gypsum board come with varying benefits.
+• An OSB alternative like fiberboard, CDX plywood, rigid foam insulation, diagonal tongue-and-groove planks, or fiberglass-faced gypsum board come with varying benefits.

-Oriented strand board (OSB) is commonly used in projects as a sheathing material for walls, roofs, and subfloors.
-But rising demand and steadily increasing prices mean builders and architects may want to consider an OSB alternative that gives all of the benefits of OSB at a fraction of the price.
+Oriented strand board (OSB) is commonly used in place of plywood as a sheathing material for walls, roofs, and subfloors.
+But rising demand, steadily increasing prices, and only an average resistance to moisture means builders and architects may want to consider an OSB alternative.

 What is OSB?

-Today OSB remains a popular sheathing material that helps give buildings their structural integrity, provides a surface for fastening siding materials, and offers important insulation and thermal properties.
+Today OSB remains a popular sheathing material that helps give buildings their structural integrity and provides a surface for fastening siding materials, as it does not strip easily and holds screws well.
+OSB also offers important insulation and thermal properties, characteristics that make it the material of choice for structural insulated panels.

 Why Consider an OSB Alternative